john-hawkins/projit/docs/paper/joss.md

 with hyper-parameters.

-The `projit` datastore is light-weight so it can be saved with code inside a source code repository.
-Allowing future users to interrogate the experiment history of a project.
+The `projit` datastore is light-weight so it can be saved with code inside a source code repository, allowing future users to interrogate the experiment history of a project.
 This is useful for project continuation, auditing/repeatability and opening the possibility of scripted meta-data analysis.
-The `projit` package has been used in a number of scientific publications to manage the results of machine learning experiments into biomedical literature reviews [@Hawkins+Tivey:2024] and the analysis of text features derived from URLS [@Hawkins:2023].
+The authors have used the `projit` package in multiple published research projects to manage the results of machine learning experiments into biomedical literature reviews [@Hawkins+Tivey:2024] and the analysis of text features derived from URLS [@Hawkins:2023].
 In addition, `projit` has been used by